The-McGrail-Foundation/MIMEDefang-website/content/pages/man/md-mx-ctrl.md

 **barstatus**

 :   Prints the status of busy workers and queued requests in a nice
-    \"bar chart\" format.
+    "bar chart" format.
 This lets you keep an eye on things with a script like this:

     	while true ; do